ezwang8/customer_banking/README.md

    python3 --version
    ```

    The command will display `Python 3.x.x` if Python 3.x is installed.
-If not, you can download it in the website, [python.org](https://www.python.org/downloads/).
+If not, you can download it in the website: [python.org](https://www.python.org/downloads/).

 4. **Navigate to the Project Directory:**
    ```bash